Inside: A closer look at Ruth chapter 3

-My Bible led me to 2 Samuel 14:2, which tells a special bit of information.
+My Bible led me to 2 Samuel 14:2 as a cross-reference, which tells a special bit of information.
 A woman who is still in mourning will not anoint herself.
 But by anointing herself with oil, Ruth shows she is no longer in mourning of her deceased husband and is ready to remarry.

 But of course, there’s more to it.

 This practice is foreshadowing.
 A glimmer of what’s to come.
 When we go to Jesus, our spirits are completely cleansed and anointed with the Holy Spirit.
 We are no longer in mourning.
 Our spirits are no longer dead but have been risen to life with Jesus, and now we are His bride!
 This is the point where we enter into our betrothal with Jesus.
 (More on that as we go along…)